(scroll down for answers about resident relocation plan)

 2. Will you guarantee that every eligible household that wants to return to MEM is able to return?

 YES.
 The BHA will sign a Relocation Agreement with every households guaranteeing your right to return to a new unit at the site as long as you are in Good Standing.
+There will be NO RESCREENING of existing residents when they move into a new unit.
 A resident is deemed to be in Good Standing if she/he is in compliance with his/her relocation unit lease and:

 - If a resident owes rent for the relocation unit or the unit he/she was relocated from, the resident has entered into an agreement to pay the back rent that is owed and is not in default under the terms of the agreement.